2coconi/Challenge1/README.md

-This is my solution for the loan analyzer challenge
+This is my solution for the loan analyzer project.